inaos/inac/doc/manual.md

     }

-This will run all benchmarks with the defined repetitions and iterations without any warm.up iterations.
+This will run all benchmarks with the defined repetitions and iterations with 3 warm up iterations.
 The reports will be generated in the current working directory.

 The benchmark runner looks for command line arguments: